 Symptoms

-- The Ellobiopsids fungal infection appears as yellowish-green to green vegetation.
-The appearance is similar to a mould.
+• The Ellobiopsids fungal infection appears as yellowish-green to green vegetation.
+The appearance is similar to a mold.

 Cure

-- Some shrimp keepers have reported that they got a good result from dipping the shrimp in a formalin solution.
-However, I won’t recommend it as I don’t have any personal experience with this disease.
+• Some shrimp keepers have reported that they got a good result from dipping the shrimp in a formalin solution.
+However, I won’t recommend it because I have no personal experience with this disease.
 You can consult with a vet and see what he has to advise.

-While you must be mesmerized by the bright red coloration of cherry shrimp, white spots on cherry shrimp is a matter of worry for the shrimp owners.
+While you must be mesmerized by the bright red coloration of cherry shrimp, shrimp owners worry about white spots on them.
 However, white spots can appear on cherry shrimp for several reasons.

 Such as muscular necrosis, bacterial infection, high alkalinity in water, etc. In the case of muscular necrosis, you may notice white lesions on the tail side of your cherry shrimp.